Understanding the RFP (Request for Proposal)

 -

+The Non-Human Research Self-Certification tool provides support for Rutgers Investigators when determining if a project is Human Research requiring IRB review.
+This tool asks a series of questions about the proposed project activities and, based on the responses, issues a self-certification or directs you to contact the IRB for assistance.
 The proposal’s compliance review by Rutgers’ IRB needs approval before an awarded new project is set up for a project account by RSP/Grants and Contract Accounting.
-Therefore, it is recommended that the PI submits the protocol for IRB approval quickly after the submission of the proposal to the sponsor.
+Therefore, it is recommended that the PI submit the protocol for IRB approval quickly after the submission of the proposal to the sponsor.

 - If the human subjects’ protocol is not approved, this could delay project set-up which, in turn, might delay the hiring and paying of personnel, along with the purchasing of equipment, etc., for the new project.